impossibl/pgjdbc-ng/index.md

 The 'networkTimeout' parameter specifies the default timeout in milliseconds for the connections.
 A value of 0 indicates that there isnt a timeout for database operations.

+	strictMode          (boolean)  false

+The 'strictMode' parameter specifies if the JDBC driver should follow behavior assumed by certain frameworks, and test suites.
+See http://github.com/impossibl/pgjdbc-ng/wiki/StrictMode for additional details.

 ## License

 pgjdbc-ng is released under the 3 clause BSD license.